pr2database/pr2-website/content/eukref/pipeline_overview.md

 raxmlHPC-PTHREADS-SSE3 -T 4 -m GTRCAT -c 25 -p 31415 -x 20398 -d -f a -N 100 -n NAME -s final_DB.trim.fasta –w /full/path/to/output_directory
 ```

 ---

-**Step 11.
+#### Step 11.
 Moving from tree to annotations.
-Expanding annotations to all sequences.**
+Expanding annotations to all sequences

+###### 11a - Trim your metadata
-**11a)** Use the script [eukref_metatrim.py](https://github.com/eukref/eukref/blob/master/eukref_metatrim.py) Trim your metadata file to include only representative sequences of clusters -- these are the sequences in your tree.
+Use the script [eukref_metatrim.py](https://github.com/eukref/eukref/blob/master/eukref_metatrim.py) Trim your metadata file to include only representative sequences of clusters -- these are the sequences in your tree.

 <span style="text-decoration: underline;">Inputs:</span>

 **-i** current_DB.cleaned.fasta is the fasta file with your clustered sequences containing only the sequences used in your reference tree.
 **-m** metadata.txt is your metadata file from eukref_gbmetadata.py.

 ```